 Gold open access means that a publication is immediately provided in open access mode through a high-quality open access publication channel, that is, an open access journal.
 In this case, the publisher is responsible for providing the article in open access mode immediately.
 The publisher may charge an open access fee (article processing charge).
 This fee may be included in the research costs of the project.

 Hybrid open access publishing is also allowed.
-Hybrid open access refers to a combination of subscription-based and free-of-charge publishing.
 This means that the author pays a fee (article processing charge) determined by the publisher to make the article freely available.
-Otherwise the journal is only available to readers who have paid the subscription fee.
-In these cases, the publisher may collect money from both the authors and the readers.
-The Academy is keen to emphasise that hybrid open access is only a temporary solution and part of the transition towards full open access publishing.
+Otherwise the journal is only available to readers who have paid a subscription fee.
+The Academy wants to emphasise that because it is expensive and liable to malpractice, hybrid open access is only a temporary solution and part of the transition towards full open access publishing.

 Open data: data management plan

-We require that principal investigators of Academy-funded research projects see to that the projects’ data are stored and made available through major national or international archives or storage services that are important in the fields concerned.
+We require that the principal investigators of Academy-funded research projects see to that the projects’ data are stored and made available through major national or international archives or storage services that are important for their research organisation or scientific field.
 The degrees of data openness may justifiably vary, ranging from fully open to strictly confidential.
 The research project concerned and the publisher of the data must ensure that publishing the data will not be in breach of the Finnish Act on the Openness of Government Activities, the Finnish Personal Data Act or the Finnish Copyright Act.
 When making data openly available, the parties involves must also consider licensing issues.

-Data produced with Academy funding must be made freely available as soon as possible after the research results have been published, via key national or international repositories in the researcher’s own field.
-Sites of research must therefore provide researchers with the necessary guidance and ensure that they have access to suitable storage infrastructure.
+Research data must be made freely available as soon as possible after the research results have been published.
+Sites of research must therefore provide researchers with the necessary guidance and ensure that they have access to suitable storage infrastructure as early as possible.

 - the Finnish Social Science Data Archive (FSD), which also accepts data from the humanities and health sciences, for instance